juntao/arenztopia/content/news/Issue 24.md

 ## Obituary
 By Owen Miyazoi

 The respected shop owner Raudan Paulek died on Thursday.
 He owned a candy shop on 1st street, and was known for his kindness and integrity.
 Mr. Paulek was 87 years old.
-To show sympathy, visit his cansy shop's website at [1ststreetcandy.az](1ststreetcandy.az) or call 680-613-2187 for his home memorial number, and 1-750-1ST-CANDY for his business memorial number.
+To show sympathy, visit his candy shop's website at [1ststreetcandy.az](1ststreetcandy.az) or call 680-613-2187 for his home memorial number, and 1-750-1ST-CANDY for his business memorial number.